 Murine Anti- Factor X

-Bovine Factor X (Mr 55,000) is a vitamin K-dependent plasma protein zymogen that plays a central role as the substrate for both the intrinsic (factor VIIa, tissue factor) and extrinsic (factor IXa, factor VIIIa) pathways.
+Factor X (Mr 59,000) is a vitamin K-dependent plasma protein zymogen that plays a central role as the substrate for both the intrinsic (factor VIIa, tissue factor) and extrinsic (factor IXa, factor VIIIa) pathways.
 In the presence of cofactor factor Va, phospholipid, and Ca2+, activated factor X cleaves two peptide bonds in prothrombin to form thrombin.
-GMA-560 (also known as α-BFX-2b) binds bovine FX and factor Xa in solid-phase ELISA and Western blot.
-GMA-560 is partially calcium-dependent, inhibits FX activity in human, bovine, porcine, rabbit, and canine plasma inhibits the conversion of prothrombin to thrombin and prevents inactivation of FXa by antithrombin III1.
-It can be used in the purification of factor X from plasma2,3 and blocks FXa-thrombomodulin interaction4.
+GMA-505 binds human factor X in solid-phase ELISA and Western blot.

 More Information:Product Datasheet, pdf